Camogie: Leagues

 Though the finals are given prominent TV slots and efforts to market the game are extensive, this has not stopped media descriptions of attendances of a few hundred at vast arenas like Croke Park (capacity of over 80,000) and Semple Stadium (capacity only 45,000) as "paltry and embarrassing".

 Ireland

 An Cumann Camógaíochta has a similar structure to the Gaelic Athletic Association, with an Annual Congress every spring which decides on policy and major issues such as rule changes, and an executive council—the Ard Chomhairle—which deals with short-term issues and governance.
 The game is administered from a headquarters in Croke Park in Dublin.
 Each of 28 county boards takes control of its own affairs (all of the Irish counties except Fermanagh, Leitrim and Sligo), with the number of clubs ranging from 63 in Cork to one in Leitrim.
 There are four provincial councils and affiliates in Asia, Australia, Britain, Europe, New York, New Zealand and North America.
-However, Ireland does not have as much local coverage of ladies' sport as other countries such as Australia.
+However, Ireland does not have as much local coverage of women's sports compared to other countries such as Australia.